quicwg/base-drafts/draft-ietf-quic-transport.md

 fragmentation on the path.

 QUIC sometimes requires datagrams to be no smaller than a certain size; see
-{{version-negotiation}} as an example.
+{{validate-handshake}} as an example.
 However, the size of a datagram is not authenticated.
 That is, if an endpoint receives a datagram of a certain size, it cannot know that the sender sent the datagram at the same size.
 Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not